 - Other symptoms such as headache, chills, fever or bleeding.

-These symptoms are usually indicative of serious alterations that need to be assessed and treated as soon as possible, to avoid complications for the mother and/or the baby.
+These symptoms are usually indicative of serious health changes that require assessment and treatment as soon as possible to prevent complications for the mother and/or the baby.